 This is a sponsored post in partnership with The Motherhood on behalf of Texas Department of State Health Services.

-It’s still mosquito season down here in Texas!
+The mosquito season down here in Texas isn’t limited to just a few months!
 Check out these simple steps to prevent mosquito bites and the Zika virus.

 We are so crazy about the weather down here!
 No more shoveling snow for us!
 HA!
 The sunshine is just gorgeous and we are determined to spend as much time outdoors as possible.